M-arcus/cloudron-docs/knowledgebase/docs/apps/surfer.md

 # <img src="/documentation/img/surfer-logo.png" width="25px"> Surfer App

-## File management
+Surfer comes with a webinterface to manage and upload files, a command line tool as well as providing a [WebDAV](https://en.wikipedia.org/wiki/WebDAV) endpoint to manage files in your local file manager.

-The admin interface is available under the `/_admin` location or you can upload files using the commandline tool.
+The web interface is available under the `https://[appdomain]/_admin/` location.

 ## CLI tool